April 19, 2023

 The payment gateway is a system that channels credit card information from the physical or online terminal to the payment processor.
 The payment gateway can either be software programmed into your POS device or physical card reader or a web-based system for a merchant’s virtual terminal.

-The acquiring bank (acquirer) is the financial institution that is a registered member of the card networks associations such as Visa and Mastercard.
+The acquiring bank (acquirer) is the financial institution that is a registered member of the card network associations such as Visa and Mastercard.
 Merchants must obtain a merchant account with an acquiring bank to accept credit and debit card transaction deposits and settlements.

 Because acquirers enable merchants’ ability to run credit and debit card transactions on their specific networks, they must also accept financial responsibility for such activities.
 Meaning, they and their merchants must abide by all laws, rules, and card brand regulations for card processing.